-The Data Guard is a solution from Oracle that creates and maintains database replicas and standby databases.
-It is one of the most effective solutions available today for maximizing the availability of Oracle databases and for protecting data from disasters in case of hardware failure and / or data corruption.
+Data Guard is a solution from Oracle that creates and maintains database replicas and standby databases.
+It provides site redundancy (or replication to the secondary site) or database redundancy in the cloud deployments.
+It is one of the most effective solutions available today for maximizing the availability of Oracle databases and for protecting data from disasters in case of hardware failure and/or data corruption.